12 Things To Keep In Mind Before Traveling Alone As A Woman Anywhere In The World

 The shelter you’ll be staying in is the only place where you’ll be completely by yourself.
-Apart from there, public places will be surrounded by several people which usually makes it a secure environment.
+Public places will usually be surrounded by several people, making it a secure environment.

 Cheap hotels are known to be risky and there have been many cases where women were taken advantage of.
 Sadly, I’ve watched a youtube video on this topic as well.
-Thus, choose a reputed nice place to spend the nights in.
+Choose a reputable hotel to spend the nights in.

 Abstain from appearing flashy or keeping loads of cash

 It’s not rare to encounter thefts in the best of places.
 Be prepared to handle the worst-case scenario in which you’ll have to give up everything that’s on you.

 If all you have is credit cards that can be locked in a minute, there’s not too much to worry about.